vitroid/GenIce/temp_README.md

 | MacOS | `~/Library/Application Support/GenIce/lattices` |

-[cif2ice](https://github.com/vitroid/cif2ice) is a tool to retrieve a cif file of zeolites from [IZA structure database](http://www.iza-structure.org/databases) and prepare a lattice module in the path above.
+[cif2ice](https://github.com/vitroid/cif2ice) is a tool to retrieve a cif file of zeolite from [IZA structure database](http://www.iza-structure.org/databases) and prepare a lattice module in the path above.

 Note: Some structures in different frameworks are identical.